-The backup file involved contained your <<bb/>b_text_1(VariableData)>>.
-Blackbaud has reported that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused, disseminated, or otherwise be made available publicly.
+The backup file involved contained your < b2b_text_1(Impacted Data)>>.
+Blackbaud has assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused, disseminated, or otherwise be made available publicly.